Q1. Transmission tissue is characteristic feature of :-

 Correct Answer: (a)

-Q40.
-Which of the following is not a sexually transmitted disease ?
+Q81.
+Which one of the following is correct ?

 Correct Answer: (c)